Sardinia national football team: Crest

+In 2025 a new, slightly different, version was created.
+The shape of the tree was designe in a more natural and traditional style, the heads of the Moors were faded away and the lettering on top was shortened to "Natzionale de", leaving the big name "SARDIGNA".

 Kits

 In the first match against England in 1990 the Sardinian XI played with a white jersey with blue details and a polo-style collar, while the shorts were red.
 In the second experience in 1997 the formation used a total red suit with a large flag of the four Moors in the chest.
 In 2018, with the rebuilding of the National team, the new official jerseys, produced by the made in Sardinia technical sponsor Eye Sportswear, were presented.
 For the home jersey was chosen a white uniform embellished with green details, colours derived by the Judicate of Arborea and a pattern inspired by the typical embroidery of Sardinian craftsmanship in the central part of the shirt.
 Meanwhile, for the away jersey, it was decided to a completely red uniform with white lapels, in honor of the flag of the four Moors.